Finding your perfect cruiser

 Our boats can sleep from 2 up to 12 people.
 One of the main decisions when choosing your cruiser is whether you wish to use the saloon for sleeping by converting the seating area into a bed each night.

 Stylish and modern looking, these boats have an inside forward steering position and an outside steering position on the upper deck.
 Depending on the particular boat the upper sundeck may feature seating, dining area and sun beds.

 However, there will be steps between the two positions which can be difficult for people with limited mobility and the height of these cruisers may mean that you have difficulty fitting under some of the bridges on the Broads.

 Boats with a forward steering position tend to be on one level, so are great for small children or anyone that has difficulty with stairs.
 These boats tend to have either a sunroof or full or split sliding canopies over the saloon.
 These are great to open in good weather but may suffer from draughts in very high winds.

 Visibility can be more limited on these types of boats as the steering position at the front means it can be harder to see what the back of the boat is doing when manoeuvring.
 The low profile of these boats has pro’s and con’s on the one hand it means that these boats are the most likely to fit under low Broads bridges on the other hand their low position in the water can make it harder to see over any high river banks.

 These boats have a raised centre cockpit which offers good visibility around the boat.
-There is usually some additional seating behind the helm to from a raised saloon which means everyone gets a good view over the river banks.
+There is usually some additional seating in a raised saloon behind the helm, which means everyone gets a good view over the river banks.

 These boats will normally have a sliding canopy over, which may be manual or winch operated.
 As with the single level cruisers these boats may suffer from some leakage and draughts around the canopy during very bad weather.

-These boats will fit under most but not all bridges, remember to lower the canopy and windscreen.
+These boats will fit under most but not all bridges as long as the canopy and windscreen are lowered.

 As you have to steer these boats from the outside, they are not suitable for use in very cold weather.